lumerix7/jetbrains-proxy-mcp-server/README.md

 # JetBrains Proxy MCP Server
 **Project Overview:**

-- A Python-based proxy server for the JetBrains MCP (Model Context Protocol) that acts as an intermediary between an MCP client and a JetBrains MCP server.
+- A Python-based proxy server for the JetBrains MCP (Model Context Protocol) server that acts as an intermediary between an MCP client and a JetBrains MCP server.
-- The core logic resides in [`src/jetbrains_proxy_mcp_server/server.py`][server.py], which handles the server setup and transport layer.
+- The core logic resides in [`src/jetbrains_proxy_mcp_server/server.py`][server.py], which handles the proxy server setup and transport layer.
   The [`src/jetbrains_proxy_mcp_server/service/JetbrainsMCPServerProxy.py`][JetbrainsMCPServerProxy]
   class manages the connection to the downstream JetBrains MCP server and proxies the tool calls.
-  It also includes logic to handle path conversions between different operating systems.
+  It also includes logic to handle path conversions between different path formats (WSL, Git Bash, Windows).

 Configuration is managed through the [`src/jetbrains_proxy_mcp_server/properties/MCPServerProperties.py`][MCPServerProperties.py] class, which loads settings from a `config.yaml` file.

 **Features:**

-- **Proxy Functionality**: Forwards requests from MCP clients to JetBrains MCP server
+- **Proxy Functionality**: Forwards requests from MCP clients to the [JetBrains MCP server][26071-mcp-server]
 - **Dual Transport Support**: Works with both Server-Sent Events (SSE) and standard I/O (stdio)
-- **Path Conversion**: Handles file path conversions between different operating systems (WSL, Git Bash, Windows)
+- **Path Conversion**: Handles file path conversions between different path formats (WSL, Git Bash, Windows)
 - **Resilience**: Built-in retry, timeout, and restart mechanisms for robust operation
 - **Tool Filtering**: Supports a curated list of JetBrains tools for controlled access

 ## Installation